dvdvideo1234/PropCannonTool/readme.md

 Clone this repo in your addons folder or subscribe to it at the [workshop here][ref-ws].

 ### Bug reports
-If there is something wron with the addon dont fix it but please inform me via the issue sistem!
+If there is something wrong with the addon don't fix it but rather please inform me via the issue system!

 ### How to use
 Just weld it to a prop or spawn it on the map.
 When `Autofire toggle` is active the cannon will